DUI from Marijuana

 Nevertheless, the main psychoactive substance in marijuana, tetrahydrocannabinol (THC), is known to have an impact on several functions of the brain.

-The impact on brain function can sometimes impact the ability to drive safely and divide one’s attention when focusing on several things at the same time such as balance, processing information, and following instructions.
+The impact on brain function can sometimes impact the ability to drive safely and divide one’s attention when focusing on several things simultaneously such as balance, processing information, and following instructions.

 Some research has shown that the consumption of marijuana can impair the ability to drive, although other studies show very little impact on safe driving when a suspect has recently consumed marijuana.